jonathandao0/NodeHeapSort/README.md

 This was a project I worked on in one of my ECE classes.
-The purpose was to implement a Heapsort using linked nodes in C#.
+The purpose was to implement a Heapsort using linked nodes in C++.

 https://en.wikipedia.org/wiki/Heapsort